 Revani or Ravani:

-This Greek dessert sponge cake is called revani or ravani, ostensibly named for the Turkish poet, Ravani, who inspired this cake.
-Greek Semolina Cake is traditionally made on festive occasions in Greece.
-That said, there are variations of this cake all over the Middle East called Basbousa.
+This Greek Semolina Cake, a dessert sponge cake, is called revani or ravani, ostensibly named for the Turkish poet, Ravani, who inspired this cake.
+It is traditionally made on festive occasions in Greece.

-This recipe is a sponge cake made with semolina and coconut and is showered generously with lemon syrup.
-While you can use orange syrup as an alternative, I favor the fresh citrusy flavor of lemons as a tart counterpoint to this sweet, dreamy marriage between coconut and semolina.
-One bite into this cake will create an explosion due to the complex interplay between the ingredients and a nice mouth feel because of the structure provided by both semolina and coconut.
+This sponge cake is made with semolina and coconut and showered generously with lemon-sugar syrup.
+While you can use orange syrup as an alternative, I prefer the fresh citrusy flavor of lemons as a tart counterpoint to this sweet, dreamy marriage between coconut and semolina.
+One bite into this cake will create an explosion due to the complex interplay between the ingredients.

 Variations of the Greek Semolina Cake:

-Her recipe, of which I had second and third servings, was richer than the version below.
-She adorned her cake with dried peaches and apricots and was extremely moist, indicating that she had copiously used her lemon syrup.
-The lemon syrup moistened an otherwise dry cake, but also acted as a preservative for its relatively long journey.
+This recipe from our friend’s mom, which I had second and third servings, was richer than the version below.
+She adorned her cake with dried peaches and apricots.
+The cake was extremely moist, indicating she had copiously used lemon-sugar syrup.
+The lemon syrup moistened an otherwise dry cake and acted as a preservative for its relatively long journey.

-I changed both the toppings, preferring sugared lemon slices (which would have otherwise gone to a waste) and reduced the lemon syrup primarily because my family does not like it too sweet or overly moist.
-The amount of sugar I used in the cake seems “just right”.
-I have used this cake as a base for birthday cakes for my children.
-It is a sturdy cake if you do not add much syrup to it.
-You can add fresh fruit or even citrusy berries to add some complexity to the flavor.
+I changed the toppings, using sugared lemon slices from the sugar syrup (which would have otherwise gone to waste).
+I reduced the amount of lemon syrup primarily because my family does not like it too sweet.
+You can add fresh fruit or even citrusy berries to add complexity to the flavor.
+There are variations of this sponge cake all over the Middle East called Basbousa.

 How to make Greek Semolina Cake:

-- Fold in the desiccated coconut and self-rising flour and stir until combined.
+3. Add the orange blossom water and semolina and beat for 2-3 minutes.
+Fold in the desiccated coconut and cake flour sifted with salt and baking powder and stir until combined.

-The Greek Semolina Cake can be refrigerated in an airtight box for a week with or without the syrup.
-You can freeze the cake for a couple of months in a freezer box.
-Add the freshly prepared lemon syrup on the day of serving it, after thawing the cake to room temperature.
+The Greek Semolina Cake can be refrigerated in an airtight box for a week.
+You can freeze the cake for 3 months in a freezer-safe box.

 Greek Semolina Cake